OLUWAMUYIWA/field_gleanings/regex.md

 ### What is Regex?

-[comment]: <> (Todo: look for two complex examples of regex in use and tear them apart)
+[comment]: <> (Todo: Look for two complex examples of regex in use and tear them apart)
 > Here are the two most important resources describing **regex** that I've seen:
 > - Syntax: [re2](https://github.com/google/re2/wiki/Syntax)
 > - Concept: [russ cox](https://swtch.com/~rsc/regexp/regexp1.html)

 So, what is `regex`?
 By my understanding, a regex is a construct (a programming item) that matches strings.
-An `re` is used to describe as string charccter by character.
+A `re` is used to describe a string character by character.
 The simplest `re` is a `literal` string character.
-A `literal` `re` matches  itself simple.
+A `literal` `re` matches  itself simply.
 No complications.

 But it gets more complex when we have two `re`s.
-When we have `e1e2` side by side, we want to match the strings `s` and `t` joined toether by it.
+When we have `e1e2` side by side, we want to match the strings `s` and `t` joined together by it.
 When we have `e1|e2`, it means that we're good with either `s` matching it or `t` matching it.

 > In `go`, put `re`s in `` so you don't have to escape `\`.
 Those strings in `` are called _raw strings_ .
 In `rust`, do the same by putting the strings inside r""

 `re` uses _metacharacters_ as operators.
 There are many of them, and they are really all there is to learn about `re`.
 We'll go through them one by one.

-`.` is the ,ost general metacharacter.
-It matches anything except *newline*, i.e. `\n` (or `\ln` in windows).
+`.` is the most general metacharacter.
+It matches anything except *newline*, i.e. `\n` (or `\ln` in Windows).
 This exception may be removed if we turn on the `s` flag. `.` will begin to match everything including *newline*